mrezasaeidi/ShopBagAssociationRulesExtractor/README.md

-# Shop BagAssociation Rules Extractor
+# Shopping Bag Association Rules Extractor
 A python project to extract association rules of a dataset containing shopping bag items, using the Apriori algorithm.